List of The Story of Tracy Beaker characters: Steve Littlewood

-Steve introduces his new girlfriend Carrie (Caroline Bunce) to his daughter, Justine (Montanna Thompson), however, Carrie isn't well received by Justine.
-When Carrie and Steve are getting married, Justine is their bridesmaid, however, Justine isn't happy with the dress and the young people decide to alter it.
+Steve introduces his new girlfriend Carrie (Caroline Bunce) to his daughter, Justine (Montanna Thompson); however, Carrie isn't well-received by Justine.
+When Carrie and Steve are getting married, Justine is their bridesmaid; however, Justine isn't happy with the dress and the young people decide to alter it.
 Tracy (Dani Harmer), Louise (Chelsie Padley) and Amber (Alicia Hooper) make a mess of the dress, but Adele (Rochelle Gadd) manages to fix it.
-Pizza is thrown at Justine's dress when the kids have a food fight and Justine refuses to go to the wedding, but Tracy and Lol (Ciaran Joyce) talk her round and Justine gets to their wedding in time.
+Pizza is thrown at Justine's dress when a "better than posh restaurant party" backfires and turns into a food fight, resulting in Justine refusing to go to the wedding, but Tracy and Lol (Ciaran Joyce) talk her round and Justine gets to their wedding in time.

 When Steve cancels taking Justine out, Carrie visits Justine and she breaks the news to Justine that she is pregnant and Justine doesn't take it well.
 Carrie later tells Justine that the real reason for her visit is that once she and Steve are organised, they want her to live with them.
 Justine suspects that her dad and Carrie are going to tell her some bad news when he takes her out for dinner due to Steve buying her things, however, it turns out to be good news when Steve and Carrie tell Justine they want her to move in the following week.
-At Justine's party, Justine gets fed up when her dad and Carrie go on about the baby and she soon snaps.
+At Justine's farewell party, Justine gets fed up when her dad and Carrie go on about the baby and she soon snaps.
 Steve and Carrie later apologise to her for doing so during her party.